Article by Nancy L. Leech, Sophie Gullett, Miriam Howland Cummings, and Carolyn A. Haug

-Miriam Howland Cummings, M.A., University of Colorado Denver, is a PhD candidate in the School of Education and Human Development.
+Miriam Howland Cummings, M.A., University of Colorado Denver, is a PhD candidate in the College of Education and Human Services.
 Her current research involves applying a variety of quantitative, qualitative, and mixed methods to research questions of interest to K-12 education and higher education.

 Carolyn Haug, Ph.D., Colorado Department of Education, is the Director of Research & Impact in the Educator Talent Division.
 She leads the development and implementation of the department’s educator preparation and educator talent research activities and builds collaborative partnerships across offices within the department and with external research agencies.
 Prior to this, she was Associate Research Professor and Executive Director of Accreditation and Program Effectiveness in the School of Education and Human Development at the University of Colorado Denver where she led research and evaluation associated with the impact of program graduates on P-12 student learning.